samjones00/docs/docs/_documentation/Create-your-first-webservice.md

 ServiceStack Services are also [easily consumable from all major Mobile and Desktop platforms](/why-servicestack#generate-instant-typed-apis-from-within-all-major-ides) including native iPhone and iPad Apps on iOS with Swift, Mobile and Tablet Apps on Android with Java or Kotlin, OSX Desktop Applications as well as targeting the most popular .NET Mobile and Desktop platforms including Xamarin.iOS, Xamarin.Android, Windows Store, WPF and WinForms.

+## Instant Client Apps

+Generate working native client apps for your live ServiceStack services, in a variety of languages, instantly with our free managed service.

+This tool enables your developers, and even your customers, to open a working example native application straight from the web to their favorite IDE.

+<iframe class="video-hd" src="https://www.youtube.com/embed/GTnuMhvUayg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Fundamentals - AppHost and Configuration

+Walk through configuring your ServiceStack Application's `AppHost`:

 <iframe width="896" height="525" src="https://www.youtube.com/embed/mOpx5mUGoqI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>